Green's function formulation of quantum defect embedding theory: Abstract

 \section{Abstract}

-We present a Green function formulation of the quantum defect embedding theory (QDET) that enables the definition of a double counting scheme which is exact within the $G_0 W_0$ approximation.
+We present a Green's function formulation of the quantum defect embedding theory (QDET) where a double counting scheme is rigorously derived within the $G_0W_0$ approximation.
 We then show the robustness of our methodology by applying the theory with the newly derived scheme to several defects in diamond.
-Further we discuss a strategy to obtain converged results as a function of the size and composition of the active space.
+Additionally, we discuss a strategy to obtain converged results as a function of the size and composition of the active space.
 Our results show that QDET is a promising approach to investigate strongly correlated states of defects in solids.